sanjit-bhat/Var-CNN/README.md

 2. In the same directory, make sub-directories called ```preprocess``` and ```predictions```.
 These will be used to store the randomized train/test sets and the final softmax outputs of the packet time and packet direction models.
 3. For ```preprocess_data.py```, change ```data_loc``` to point to the location of Wang et al.'s k-NN data set.
-You can download Wang et al.'s dataset [here](https://www.cse.ust.hk/~taow/wf/data/).
+You can download Wang et al.'s data set [here](https://www.cse.ust.hk/~taow/wf/data/).
 4. For ```var_cnn_ensemble.py```, change the 2 instances of ```data_dir``` to point to the location of the ```preprocess``` directory.
 5. For ```evaluate_ensemble```, change `prediction_dir` and `data_dir` to point to the location of the ```prediction``` and ```preprocess``` directories.

 ## Var-CNN usage
 1. To re-create the open- and closed-world results of our paper, run ```python run_open_closed_world.py```.
-This script will run open- and closed-world scenarios 10 times and output the results for CNN-Var time, direction, and ensemble at varying minimum confidence levels.
+This script will run open- and closed-world scenarios 10 times and output the results for Var-CNN time, direction, and ensemble at varying minimum confidence levels.
 2. By changing the parameters of the .main calls inside ```run_open_closed_world.py```, you can re-produce our experiment with the trained unmonitored sites.

-### Results on Wang et al. data set
+## Results on Wang et al. data set
 Attack | Accuracy (Closed) | TPR (Open) | FPR (Open)
 -------|:-------:|:--------:|:--------:|
 *k*-NN | 91 ± 3 | 85 ± 4 | 0.6 ± 0.4